 - If you are an EU citizen, have a look at EU careers for details of how to apply to jobs in the EU.
 It is not necessarily the case that you need to be an EU citizen to apply for vacancies advertised at Eurobrussels – you’ll need to check the specific vacancy.

-- Only nationals from a small number of countries can apply for the UN Young Professionals Programme, and you’ll need to be very able and highly qualified too – find out more
+- the UN Young Professionals Programme - only nationals from a small number of countries can apply for the UN Young Professionals Programme, and you’ll need to be very able and highly qualified too

 There are various reasons why considering work in a local authority makes sense for a lot of students.
 The ability to make a difference to local areas and to see the impact of one’s input on a local area are two of the reasons often given.
 Skills which are typically asked for include excellent teamwork skills, ability to communicate clearly to a very wide range of people, innovative thinking, and being able to see things through to a satisfactory conclusion.
 There is an excellent summary of the work involved, and key details about it, provided by Prospects.